Boston's spring flowers perfume the air as they burst into bloom in April.

 Located next to Back Bay (check the Boston Sightseeing Map to quickly see locations of all these neighborhoods), Boston's Victorian-era Public Garden features winding paths and lots of small but formal planting areas.

 Spring flowers on display vary somewhat each year, but always include tulips and other spring-flowering bulbs and annuals such as pansies during April and May.
 In keeping with the Victorian character, you'll usually see lots of unusual sub-tropical types of plants here as well - apparently these were popular during Victorian times.

 In addition to flowers, spring foliage in the Public Garden is also spectacular, especially the chartreuse-colored weeping willows surrounding the lagoon.
 The best way to enjoy close-up views of the willow foliage is by taking a swan boat ride.
 The swan boats return in mid-April, so the timing is perfect.

 Much of the South End is shady, and gardens tend to be tiny - but that doesn't stop South Enders from planting spectacular container gardens.
 Walk down Waltham Street and the side streets intersecting with it, and you'll see some wonderful examples.
 Combine this stroll with a visit to SoWa Open Markets, opening in early May, for a perfect Sunday afternoon in this trendy Boston neighborhood.

 The Southwest Corridor Park, lined with community gardens, is another South End location where you can count on seeing plenty of brilliant spring flower displays.
 From Back Bay station, walk down Dartmouth Street going south.
 Almost immediately, you'll see the Southwest Corridor to your right.

 Across from the North End, you'll find a broad stretch of daffodils blooming from about mid-April until early May, when daylilies take over.
-That's where the gorgeous yellow magnolia trees shown in the photo gallery are located.
+Look for the gorgeous yellow magnolia trees slightly later in April.

 As you walk south, you'll pass other areas with tulips and more daffodils.
 Most spectacular, though, are the Chinese Gardens near South Station and Chinatown.
 Starting in about mid-May, peonies and rhododendrons fill this area with color and fragrance, and contrast wonderfully with the new pale-green bamboo shoots.